These pages do not apply outside Great Britain.

 An example of a claimant showing his stammer was a disability without expert evidence is Shirlow v Translink (though the claim here failed because the tribunal decided there was no discrimination).

-Speech and language therapists (SLTs) cover a broad range of different disorders, so it is desirable to have a speech and language therapist with a particular interest in stammering.
+Speech and language therapists (SLTs) cover a broad range of different disorders, so it is desirable to have a speech and language therapist with a particular expertise in stammering.
 There may be a charge to obtain a report.

 Information on local SLTs, including those specialising in stammering, is available from the British Stammering Association helpline (link to stammering.org).
 Also City Lit (link to stammering.org) in London is a centre of excellence on adult stammering.
 For a private speech and language therapist, go to helpwithtalking.com, choose 'Advanced search' and select 'Stammering' to search for therapists with a specialty in it.